bpurinton/PebbleCounts/README.md

 # Installation
 The first step is downloading the GitHub repository somewhere on your computer.
 The folder should contain:
 1. Three Python scripts: `PebbleCounts.py`, `PCfunctions.py`, `calculate_camera_resolution.py`
-2. An `environment.yml` file containing the Python dependencies
+2. An `environment.yml` file containing the Python dependencies and a `install_openCV_env_ubuntu18.sh` shell script for creating an openCV environment with conda on Ubuntu
 3. A folder `example_data` with two example images one orthorectified and the other raw
 4. A folder `docs` containing the [full manual](docs/PebbleCounts_Manual_Nov2018.md)